NikhilRO/Grade12_Assignments/15-Text-SortingAlgorithms/README.md

 ### Note for self
 * By default comparison is based on strings because regex gives you strings for everything.
-* To compare like numbers use parseInt( ) to convert all Array elements to numbers
+* To compare with numbers use parseInt( ) to convert all Array elements to numbers.
+* But there still a issue [`.sort()`](http://www.w3schools.com/jsref/jsref_sort.asp) compares everything as a string.
+You need parameter for number comparsion

 * `split()` using regex creates an element at the start and the end that is empty.
 WHY?
 *  So, remove them using `splice()`